 Avoid packaged foods.
 Follow a whole foods diet.

 Just because something is labeled “gluten-free” doesn’t mean it’s good for you, especially if you’ve just been diagnosed with celiac disease.
-While some packaged gluten-free foods are made with quality ingredients, more likely than not, if it comes in a box or bag and you found it at your local grocery store, it was made with cheap starchy substitutes (like rice, corn and soy) and it’s loaded with sugar to mask the taste.
+While some packaged gluten-free foods are made with clean, quality ingredients, more likely than not, if it comes in a box or bag and you found it at your local grocery store, it was made with cheap starchy substitutes (like rice, corn and soy) and it’s loaded with sugar to mask the taste.

 Celiac sufferers need to become label detectives to determine what exactly is in those so-called “healthy” gluten-free packaged foods.
 You may just find that while you’re removing the offending gluten, you are now assaulting your gut in a new way with added sugar, white flours, GMOs, artificial dyes and preservatives.